joshbrew/free_eeg32_web/README.md

 * `gpu.MultiChannelDFT_BandPass(signalBuffer, nSeconds, freqStart, freqEnd, texOut = false)` - Multi channel DFT with a bandpass filter applied.
 Input 2D array with rows of equal widths, number of seconds, high pass frequency (lower bound), and low pass frequency (upper bound).
 Just set the filter to maximum nyquist sampling frequency for no low-pass filtering.
 Outputs a 2D array with the band pass window frequency distribution in the first index and the list of -positive- amplitudes in the next index.

 * More being tested like inverse DFTs or automatic bandpass then inverse dfts, or other combinations. gpujs lets you pass textures of the outputs between kernels with ease which lowers the difficulty for real time DSP.
 There are also tests in the /other folder e.g. for video convolution or the 128 channel FFT benchmark

+Also in eeg32.js, for now you will find many visual classes and some other utilities like sound buffering and geolocation.
+This includes helpers to make smoothiejs charts, stacked or overlaid uplot charts, brainmaps, and soon colored bar bandpower charts and a theta-gamma 2 octave module for Dmitry.
+The idea is to make it so the analysis and visual tools are both there as needed, I'm still fleshing this concept out but think of a cross between a python scientific package and a web game engine library.
+My HEG software is essentially this and I want to expand both to then be combined for a WebBCI framework.
+This will make use of all the best of the web.

 ### notes